-Many parents — maybe even the vast majority of them — will disagree with what I’m about to say: As parents, we should never routinely monitor what our kids are doing online.
-We shouldn’t browse through social media accounts, read their texts or emails, use a tracking device on a child, or monitor a child’s phone.
+Many parents — maybe even the vast majority of them — will disagree with what I’m about to say.
+But here goes: As parents, we should never routinely monitor our kids online.
+We shouldn’t browse through social media accounts, read their texts or emails, use a tracking device on a child, track their cellphone, monitor their text messages, or track their location.
 We shouldn’t expect them to hand over the passwords to their online profiles and email accounts.
 Sound crazy?
 Let me explain.

 I firmly believe that children need to learn how to manage their own online presence — what to say, share, download, upload, and what not to say, share, and upload.
 As parents, we have a duty to teach our kids how to be good digital citizens, just like we’re responsible for showing them how to behave appropriately offline.
 Relying on cyber-spying is, in a way, an admission of failure.
 It’s at least a failure of communication and certainly a failure of teaching.

 The reality is that most kids know a lot more about technology than their parents.
 They will find a way to hide their online activities if they’re really motivated, and if they don’t know how, Google is always here to help.

 Besides, most of the chats and posts your kids are making are rather routine and, honestly, quite boring.
 The time it takes to go through their endless online chatter is unwieldy and unlikely to reveal anything important.

 Of course, as a parent of three kids, I understand why parents want to monitor their children’s online activity.
 The internet has its dark places, and we’ve all read media accounts of kids being victimized.
 They can be bullied by classmates.
 They can be lured by online predators trolling Snapchat, Kik, Afterschool, and other anonymous chat apps.